bimalabs/skeleton/README.md

     - hello
 ```

-Rerun using `task run` and open `/api/v1/todos/hello/bima` and then the result like below
+Rerun using `bima run` and open `/api/v1/todos/hello/bima` and then the result like below

 ![Add route](assets/add-route.png)